-Any device that stores, receives or transmits protected health information or PHIs between covered entities and their business associates is subject to HIPAA security and privacy rules.
+Any device that stores, receives or transmits protected health information or PHIs between covered entities and their business associates is subject to HIPAA standards and privacy rules.
 This rule also applies to the apps that run on these devices and connect to covered entities.
 The term mHealth, which is also called m-health or mobile health, refers to the practices of medicine, psychological treatments, counseling and ensuring public health.

 Using Wi-Fi connections exposes shared information to interception, so encryption and decryption algorithms are essential for protecting the information that's being transmitted.
 Apps and devices that provide health and fitness benefits have become extremely popular with mobile device users.
 50 million health app downloads for weight loss, 26.5 million for exercise and 10.5 million for women's health make the value of health apps and their commercial potential impossible to deny.
 Medical practices and developers can ensure better health while fostering greater patient loyalty and facilitating faster payments for services by developing mHealth apps, but the process raises some interesting development challenges.

 App developers must first determine if the Health Insurance Portability and Accountability Act or HIPAA rules of Privacy, Security, and Breach Notifications apply to a given app.
 The rules apply to protected health information and apps that are capable of storing, receiving and transmitting this protected information even if the app wasn't designed for that purpose.
 Developers need to ask these questions to determine if HIPAA applies:

 - Who uses the app and for what purpose?

 - Can the app be used to store and transmit health information?

 - Does the app identify an individual, PHIs or the user's physical or mental health appointments and services received?

 - Do medical staff members use the app to communicate with patients, other staff and covered entities?